 Nimi concluded her presentation by stressing the fact that a better-informed public will exert greater scrutiny over the risks of financial institutions and the quality of their products and services.
-Presenting on the Role of Media in driving Financial Inclusion, Editi Efiong, Ceo of Anakle educated the Marketing managers of different banks, fintechs and journalists from different platforms including Channels TV, Wazobia, Businessday, EbonyLifeTv, CNBC, Naira-Metrics amongst others about the essence of simplifying the message for the un(der)banked.
-Editi further explained that the messaging will need to be localized on a community basis to drive adoption in the rural areas as most of these people still have low trust in the financial system based on little or no understanding on how it works.
+Presenting on the Role of Media in driving Financial Inclusion, Editi Efiong, Ceo of Anakle educated the Marketing managers of different banks, fintech, and journalists from different platforms including Channels TV, Wazobia, Businessday, EbonyLifeTv, CNBC, Naira-Metrics amongst others about the essence of simplifying the message for the un(der)banked.
+Editi further explained that the messaging will need to be localized on a community basis to drive adoption in the rural areas as most of these people still have low trust in the financial system based on little or no understanding of how it works.

-The event involved a panel session where panelists including Nimi Akinkugbe, Aisha Isa- Olatinwo Head Banking & Payments CBN; Arese Ugwu; Founder SmartMoneyAfrica, Adia Sowho; Managing director Mines, Ugo Dre Okechukwu; founder NairaMetric, Lehle Balde; Businessday strategist and Folasade Agbejule; EFInA Payment Specialist discussed issues relating to: The Role of Media in driving Financial Inclusion.
+The event involved a panel session where panelists including Nimi Akinkugbe, Aisha Isa- Olatinwo Head Banking & Payments CBN; Arese Ugwu; Founder SmartMoneyAfrica, Adia Sowho; Managing director Mines, Ugo Dre Okechukwu; founder NairaMetric, Lehle Balde; Businessday strategist and Folasade Agbejule; EFInA Payment Specialist discussed issues relating to The Role of Media in driving Financial Inclusion.
 The panel, moderated by Tunji Andrews and Temi Otumara identified improved Trust, financial awareness, and literacy as forces affecting the adoption of financial inclusion that can only be changed by the media.

 ABOUT EFInAEnhancing Financial Innovation and Access (EFInA) is a financial sector development organization that promotes financial inclusion in Nigeria.
-Established in 2007, its vision is to be the leader in facilitating the emergence of an all-inclusive growth promoting financial system.
-EFInA is funded by the UK Government’s department for International development (DFID) and the Bill & Melinda Gates foundation.
+Established in 2007, its vision is to be the leader in facilitating the emergence of an all-inclusive growth-promoting financial system.
+EFInA is funded by the UK Government’s Department for International Development (DFID) and the Bill & Melinda Gates Foundation.